The Bourne Ultimatum (film): Cast

-Tom Gallop reprises his role as special agent Tom Cronin, Pamela Landy's assistant.
-Corey Johnson plays Ray Wills, Vosen's deputy at Operation Blackbriar.
-Joey Ansah plays Desh Bouksani, a Blackbriar asset tasked to kill Bourne in Tangier.
-Colin Stinton plays Neal Daniels, CIA station chief in Madrid and a former member of Treadstone, who observed David Webb's initiation into the project and his transition to Jason Bourne.
-Lucy Liemann plays Lucy, a Blackbriar technician.
-Franka Potente has an appearance in a flashback as Marie Kreutz, Bourne's murdered girlfriend.
+In addition, Colin Stinton plays CIA Station Chief Neal Daniels, who is leaking information to Ross, while Joey Ansah plays Desh, the Blackbriar assassin sent to kill Daniels.

 Production

 The Bourne Ultimatum was filmed at Pinewood Studios near London and in multiple locations around the world, including Tangier, London, Paris, Madrid (as itself and double for Turin), Berlin (as double for Moscow), New York City including the Springs Mills Building (as the deep cover CIA offices), and other locations in the U.S.

 Tony Gilroy, who had co-written the screenplays of the first two Bourne films, had intended The Bourne Supremacy to emphasise Bourne's repentance and atonement for his murders, but felt that the released film omitted this focus.
 Gilroy was persuaded to write an initial draft of The Bourne Ultimatum, but did not participate further, and as of 2009 had not watched the finished film.
 Gilroy's screenplay draft was subsequently criticized by Matt Damon.

 Tom Stoppard wrote a draft of the screenplay, later saying "I don't think there's a single word of mine in the film."
 Greengrass said the film included several allusions to scenes from previous Bourne films; for example, the opening chase sequence of The Bourne Ultimatum is a continuation of the Russian police attempts to capture Bourne in Moscow near the end of The Bourne Supremacy and takes place soon after Bourne's apology to Neski's daughter.

 Paul Greengrass spoke about the characterization of Jason Bourne in The Bourne Ultimatum shortly before its release:

+The special visual effects for the film were produced by Double Negative.